vpon-sdk/vpon-sdk.github.io/en/ios/ios-integration-guide.en.md

 >
 >* To comply with 3rd-party tracking vendors' requirement, Vpon SDK will set the Audio Session Category of the App as `AVAudioSessionCategoryPlayBack / OptionsWithMixWithOthers` (The audio play in the app will be mixable, and the audio playing won't be impacted by the Ring/Silent swtich on iPhone).
 You can reassign and activate the Audio Session Category after SDK initilization.
 To ask not to change the audio session category, please refer to [Advanced Setting] for further instruction.
 >
->* Vpon SDK will stop supporting deprecated v4 method.
+>* Vpon SDK will stop supporting deprecated method using in v5.5.0 and below version.
 Please follow the integration guide on this site and do not use any method that are not described on the site.

 # Usage Description